 Once you start interviewing, you may run into some tricky questions about why you’re looking to leave your new job so soon.
 A simple, concise response like this should do the trick: “Unfortunately, I didn’t take as much time as I should have to learn everything I could about the company and culture before accepting my current position.
 I’ve since realized that this role isn’t a good fit for me, and am now seeking opportunities with organizations that value employee engagement and collaboration.
 That’s why I’m so excited to be interviewing with [insert company name].”

 As you start interviewing and considering new opportunities, keep in mind that you’ll want to be extra diligent about learning everything you can about the companies you’re interviewing with.
-Be sure to ask specific questions about turnover and company culture during your interview, get your offer and job description in writing, and check out sites like Glassdoor for reviews from real-life employees.
+Be sure to ask specific questions about turnover and company culture during your interview, get your offer and job description in writing, and check out sites like Glassdoor for

 IS YOUR NEW JOB DIFFERENT THAN YOU THOUGHT IT WOULD BE?